 Support new and existing partnerships in conducting research that influences the design and evaluation of health and health care policy and practice.
-The scheme does not include the evaluation of clinical interventions on individual patients (e.g. new treatments, diagnostic techniques, pharmaceuticals or surgical procedures) as such research is supported through Project Grants and Program Grants.
+The scheme does not include the evaluation of clinical interventions on individual patients (e.g. new treatments, diagnostic techniques, pharmaceuticals or surgical procedures) as such research is supported through the NHMRC Clinical Trial and Cohort Studies scheme.

 - Postgraduate Scholarships

 Support outstanding Australian health and medical graduates early in their career so that they can be trained to conduct internationally competitive research.
 This is usually achieved by funding scholars to attain a PhD by full-time research.